qor/doc/plugins/activity.md

 }
 ```

-This will add activity tracking feature to order like:
+The above code snippet will add an activity tracking feature to the Order resource in a hypothetical project, which would look a bit like the screenshot below in [QOR Admin](../chapter2/setup.md):

 ![activity demo](activity-demo.png)